 Since I know I’ll be dealing with many eccentric muscle contractions, which involve the controlled lengthening of muscle under tension, I give a big eccentric load to my squatting.
 I’ve been using an exercise device that helps give my workouts a quad-heavy focus.
 I also tweak other strength exercises to force more load on my quads while alleviating the pressure on my heels.

 2. Train Your Weaknesses

 Back in 2012, I had surgery to repair a tendon in my knee that was sliced through by a rock.
 I was in a brace for three weeks and, during that time, my leg atrophied.
 It took years to get my left quad as strong as my right.
 I now work with a chiropractor/massage therapist to address my trouble spots and work on becoming more symmetrical.
 It takes a conscious effort to decrease that imbalance little by little in the weight room.
 When it came to lifting, I did extra exercises on my left leg.
-Generally, I continue to work on the weakness of my squads with eccentric movements: back squats, back squats with heels elevated, and single-leg squats.
+Generally, I continue to work on the weakness of my quads with eccentric movements: back squats, back squats with heels elevated, and single-leg squats.
 I also integrate hex-bar deadlifts, front squats, and the occasional spin class.

 Where do you have room for improvement?
 Tailor your weight training to strengthen those weaknesses.

 3. Go in a New Direction

 You’d think that since running is a forward-moving sport, you should only do things in that plane, but the opposite is true.
 Movement patterns fall into three groups: sagittal (forward or backward), frontal (side-to-side), and transverse (rotational).
 To build a balanced body and help prevent injury, you need to perform a variety of different exercises.